gbmhunter/blog/content/electronics/components/shift-registers/index.md

 Shift registers can have either parallel or serial inputs, as well as parallel or serial outputs.
 Common configurations include "serial in, parallel out" (SIPO) and "parallel in, serial out" (PISO) shift registers.

-Shift registers are used as digital delay circuits, microcontroller pin expanders, the conversion of data from serial to parallel (and vise versa) and as primitive computer memory.
+Shift registers are used as digital delay circuits, microcontroller pin expanders, the conversion of data from serial to parallel (and vice versa) and as primitive computer memory.

 ## Serial-in, Serial-out (SISO) Shift Registers